hhsieh/ulnet/README.md

 This script includes two functions, recnet and recnet_exp.
 Both functions are applicable to networks within rectangular plots.
 The former uses gemoetirc threshold distance and the latter uses negative exponential function of geometric distance to generate networks.

 ### Project ongoing
-Currently working on an R package to ease the applications of the functions for a braoder set of users.
+Currently working on an R package to ease the applications of the functions for a braoder set of users and the visualization of networks in general term.

 ### License
 This is a GNU GPLv3 licensed product